MikkoE/schiffbruch_rework/README.md

 All images are created by my own.

 This repo stores the files to not get lost of anything because it was really nice to learn with a project like this.
+Sadly i didn't have the source coe anymore mostly graphics...